royantar0311/web-roadmap/readme.md

 # How to become a web developer in 2021

-below there is an image that has a few tools/technologies/frameworks to learn to be a web dev in 2021
+Below there is an image that has a few tools/technologies/frameworks to learn to be a web dev in 2021
 ![hello](web.png)

 # Resources

-In the folders there will be resources to learn a tool/technology .
+In the folders there will be resources to learn a tool/technology.
 Feel free to create issues and contribute to these resource folders and also to the roadmap.

 # Contribution Guide